gbvbahia01/Make/README.md

 While it was a small project with few entities, 4 or 5 it was easy to keep.<br>
 When the project got big and I had to change the relation between my entities, my happy day became a week of hell.<br>
 I visualized two sad options: remove the hibernate validator or remake all entities in my units tests.<br>
-For me as a developer I chose the second.
+For me, as a developer, I chose the second.
 I was happy with the validation in JPA2 and JSF2 forms and a lot of bugs avoided with JSR303.<br>
 For my boss, as a manager, time is money and spend a lot of time in test code is not acceptable.<br>
-When my coworkers realized the big job to refactor all those code.
-They went to manager side.
+When my coworkers realized the big refactoring in all those codes.
+They went to the manager side.
 I was alone :(<br>
 So I had the idea to make this framework and we decided to remove the JUnit tests until it get ready.<br>
 Yes is true.
 I started to work with it in my house at nights.
 Worth it, do not worry.
 I got a university specialization using it;).<br>
 When I put it into our application I realized that also I could used to populate my test data base.
 I could see a data base with 100.000 objects created in 3 hours.
 You must realize that I am inlcuding the realation between objects is also included in this amount.
 Our 50 tables were crowded with a lot of valid data.<br>